ivanbbar/plugin-firefox/README.md

     - Receives the cookie data in the form of an array.
     - Determines the number of cookies by checking the length of the array.
     - Retrieves the HTML elements required for displaying the cookie information.
-    - If cookies are found: Creates a text node with the count of detected cookies.; Appends the text node to the "Cookies Quantity" heading element in the user interface.; Iterates through each cookie in the array.; Creates a list item (<li>) element for each cookie.; Sets the content of the list item to display the cookie name and type (session or navigation).; Appends the list item to either the internal or external cookie list based on the cookie domain.
+    - If cookies are found:
+        - Creates a text node with the count of detected cookies;
+        - Appends the text node to the "Cookies Quantity" heading element in the user interface;
+        - Iterates through each cookie in the array.; Creates a list item (`<li>`) element for each cookie;
+        - Sets the content of the list item to display the cookie name and type (session or navigation);
+        - Appends the list item to either the internal or external cookie list based on the cookie domain.
-    - If no cookies are found: Creates a text node indicating that no cookies are detected.; Appends the text node to the "Cookies Quantity" heading element in the user interface.
+    - If no cookies are found:
+        - Creates a text node indicating that no cookies are detected;
+        - Appends the text node to the "Cookies Quantity" heading element in the user interface.

 ## License